 So, all things considered, here are my recommendations for protein powder intake:

-- Don’t get more than 40% of your daily calories from protein powders.
+- Try not to get more than 20% of your daily calories from protein powders.

-- Don’t have more than 40 to 50 grams of protein powder in one sitting.
+- Try not to have more than 40 to 50 grams of protein powder in one sitting.

 If you follow those simple guidelines, you’ll reap the maximum benefits from protein supplementation and avoid most if not all of the potential downsides.

 A high-protein diet and protein powders aren’t inherently unhealthy.